Kondo phase diagram of quark matter: Results

 The gap equation $\frac{\partial}{\partial \Delta^{\ast}} \Omega(T=0,\mu,\lambda;\Delta) = 0$ for finite values of $\mu$ and $\lambda$ must be solved numerically.
+We consider $N_{f}=2$ in the following.
 The result for the gap $|\Delta|$ as a function of $\mu$ and $\lambda$ is shown in Fig.~\ref{fig:delta}, which essentially corresponds to the phase diagram on the $\mu$-$\lambda$ plane.
 We find that $|\Delta|$ increases as $\mu$ increases.
 This is reasonable because the Fermi surface area, and thus the density of states at the Fermi surface, becomes larger with the increasing Fermi momentum.
-Note also that we have checked that the analytic solution (\ref{eq:gap_approx}) is relatively a good approximation to the numerical result at least for $\lambda\simeq 0$.
-For example, Eq.~(\ref{eq:gap_approx}) gives $|\Delta|=0.037$ GeV at $\mu=0.5$ GeV, which is approximately consistent with the full numerical result, $|\Delta|=0.041$ GeV.
-The existence of a finite gap indicates that the ground state of the matter is not the normal phase but is the one with mixing between a light quark and a heavy quark, which we may call the ``Kondo phase".
+We have checked that the analytic solution (\ref{eq:gap_approx}) is relatively a good approximation to the numerical result at least for $\lambda= 0$ GeV.
+For example, Eq.~(\ref{eq:gap_approx}) gives $|\Delta|=0.026$ GeV at $\mu=0.5$ GeV, which is approximately consistent with the full numerical result, $|\Delta|=0.028$ GeV.
+The existence of a finite gap indicates that the ground state of the matter is not the normal phase but the one with mixing between a light quark and a heavy quark, which we call the ``Kondo phase".

 In Fig.~\ref{fig:light_heavy}, the number densities of light quarks and heavy quarks, $n_{q}$ and $n_{Q}$, are shown.
 They are not control parameters but must be dynamically determined through the thermodynamical potential.
-For $\mu=0.5$ GeV, we obtain $n_{q}=3.8$ fm$^{-3}$ and $n_{Q}=1.8$ fm$^{-3}$ at $\lambda=0.01$ GeV, and $n_{q}=3.4$ fm$^{-3}$ and $n_{Q}=2.0$ fm$^{-3}$ at $\lambda=-0.01$ GeV.
+For $\mu=0.5$ GeV, we obtain $n_{q}=3.5$ fm$^{-3}$ and $n_{Q}=1.8$ fm$^{-3}$ at $\lambda=0.01$ GeV, and $n_{q}=3.4$ fm$^{-3}$ and $n_{Q}=2.0$ fm$^{-3}$ at $\lambda=-0.01$ GeV.

 The thermodynamic potentials $\Omega(T,\mu,\lambda;\Delta)$ at finite temperatures ($T \neq 0$) are plotted as functions of $|\Delta|$ in Fig.~\ref{fig:thermo_pot_temp}.
-Fixing $\mu=0.5$ GeV and $\lambda \simeq 0$ GeV, we have $|\Delta|=0.040$ GeV at $T=0$ GeV.
-The gap decreases with increasing temperature, e.g. $|\Delta|=0.034$ GeV at $T=0.01$ GeV, and it becomes zero at $T=0.017$ GeV.
+Fixing $\mu=0.5$ GeV and $\lambda = 0$ GeV, we have $|\Delta|=0.028$ GeV at $T=0$ GeV.
+The gap decreases with increasing temperature, e.g. $|\Delta|=0.024$ GeV at $T=0.01$ GeV, and it becomes zero at $T=0.017$ GeV.